andrew/ultimate-awesome/README.md

 - [awesome-croatia](https://github.com/vblazenka/awesome-croatia) - A curated list of things that show the awesome side of Croatia :sunglasses: :croatia:.
 - [awesome-software-architecture](https://github.com/yasir2000/awesome-software-architecture) - A curated list of awesome articles and resources to learn and practice about software architecture, patterns, and principles.
 - [awesome-open-science](https://github.com/ZoranPandovski/awesome-open-science) - :books: :microscope: :unlock:  :mag: A curated list of resources, data, tools, scholarship related to Open Access, Data and Open Science :books: :microscope: :unlock:  :mag: .
-- [awesome-split-learning](https://github.com/aidecentralized/awesome-split-learning) - A curated repository for various papers in the domain of split learning.
 - [awesome-hapi](https://github.com/anhldbk/awesome-hapi) - A curated list of delightful HapiJS packages & resources.
 - [awesome-wiki-books](https://github.com/awesome-wiki/awesome-wiki-books) - 收集高质量值得一读的书籍 📚 在线阅读👉.
 - [awesome-bitshares](https://github.com/bitshares/awesome-bitshares) - A curated list of awesome resources for the BitShares Blockchain.